 We share Dr. Chen’s story with you because it may help you determine if biblical counseling is right for you.

 Dr. Jenn Chen, PsyD, had already been providing therapy for over 15 years.

 And she had been a licensed clinical psychologist for 10 years.

 She had been a clinical instructor for UCLA, teaching pre-doctoral students, medical students, and social workers, and was busy helping people in the inner-city.

 Then the perfect storm hit.
 She wasn’t able to make sense of it all as she faced severe illness with accompanying panic attacks, weight loss, depression, anxiety, and a deep awareness of limited faith.

-Everything she’d been taught and everything she knew wasn’t working, including the therapies and techniques that were supposed to help.
+Everything she’d been taught and everything she knew wasn’t working, including the very therapies and techniques that were supposed to help.

 As she began biblical counseling it felt at first like Cognitive Behavioral Therapy, but as she progressed, she realized how robust and helpful it was.

 Fast forward.
 Dr. Jenn Chen is now a biblical counselor in California with a Master’s of Arts Degree in Biblical Counseling (MABC), and enjoys helping people find lasting change and peace.